apache/shardingsphere/README.md

 A lightweight Java framework providing extra services at the Java JDBC layer.
 With the client end connecting directly to the database, it provides services in the form of a jar and requires no extra deployment and dependence.
 Supports any third-party database connection pool, such as DBCP, C3P0, BoneCP, Druid, HikariCP.
 Supports any kind of JDBC standard database: MySQL, Oracle, SQLServer, PostgreSQL and any SQL92 followed databases.

-For more details, follow this [link to the official website](https://shardingsphere.apache.org/document/current/en/overview/).
+:link: For more details, follow this [link to the official website](https://shardingsphere.apache.org/document/current/en/overview/#shardingsphere-jdbc).

 ### ShardingSphere-Proxy